motizukilucas/learn-reactjs/README.md

 OBS: there's a bootstrap react library (it's a bit different from normal bootstrap)

 OBS: jsx is an extesion os js, however there are some limitations, for example a "for" won't work, you gotta do a array.map instead
+=> if you use a loop you must assign a "key" as a unique value to the generated elements

+OBS: you can create a folder and add inside it an index.js file to define the default output of that folder.
+React will standartly look for an index.js if you don't define the file it should look for.

 # Getting Started with Create React App